Ways to get career-related experience during college

 There are many ways to get relevant experience.

-The vast majority of VT grads had more than one type of experience during college.
-Read right sidebar ->
+91% of VT grads had more than one type of experience during college.

-Even so, for nine years, 1/4 to 1/3 of VT graduates wished they'd gotten more experience!
+Even so, over 1/3 wished they'd gotten more!

-Employers comparing graduating seniors as job candidates want and expect you to have experience outside the classroom.
+Employers comparing graduating seniors as job candidates expect you to have experience outside the classroom.

 Freshman year is not too early to start!
 Look for volunteer work, a part-time or summer job that will be a stepping stone to something more competitive later.